 After buying tickets, we walked down the footpath along the Pinus forest to the waterfall.

 But the basin of the bottom was full of water. so after checking with a caretaker at the viewpoint, we all got into the water and had a bath in that cold water after a tiring trek.

 We were too hungry after getting a bath, so we had our lunch there.
 It was not too easy to have a proper lunch there with hundreds of monkeys.
 They were attacking us continuously until we offer some lunch packets for them.

 So we walked across a huge grassland to reach the Lanka Ella.
-The pathway starts of the mid of Pinus forest and can be easily recognized with a Name board.
+The pathway starts in the middle of the Pinus forest, it can be easily recognized with a Name board.

-It’s called Lanka Ella, because of its shape of a teardrop, which looks like the shape of Sri Lanka.
-It has a big deep pool in the bottom.
-And it’s highly advised to not to get into that pool at any cost.
+It’s called Lanka Ella, because of its shape of a teardrop because it looks like the shape of Sri Lanka.
+It has a big deep pool at the bottom.
+And it’s highly advised not to get into that pool at any cost.

-So we relaxed a few minutes there and then realized it is a way to go up in the waterfall.
+So we relaxed a few minutes there and then realized there was a way to go up in the waterfall.
 We kept our backpacks on a side of the viewpoint and started climbing the path next to the waterfall.

 It was very dangerous sometimes since there were no big trees to catch on even you feel like you are rolling down.
 Finally, after a huge struggle, we reached the top of Lanka Ella.